sjmoller/check_netatmo/README.md

 3. Define Netatmo service checks

   Assuming one device and one Outdoor module (module 0), one rain gauge (module 1) and one wind gauge (module 2).<br />
-  See also https://dev.netatmo.com/resources/technical/reference/weather/getstationsdata for thresholds.
+  See also https://dev.netatmo.com/resources/technical/reference/weather/getstationsdata for thresholds.<br />
+  Also https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT for Nagios threshold parameter format.

   - Indoor timestamp: